Digital Media Technology BSc (Hons)

 30 credits

-Students taking this module will have already developed proficiency in the use of a professional 3D Modelling and Animation software application, and so will understand the principles of modelling, lighting, texturing and rendering.
+Students taking this module will have already developed proficiency in the use of a professional 3D modelling and animation software application, and so will understand the principles of modelling, lighting, texturing and rendering.
 This module will enable them to strengthen these skills and build a portfolio of 3D computer assets and 3D animation.
 They will acquire additional skills such as the use of 3D sculpting software, rendering using techniques such as global illumination and image-based lighting with a high understanding and skill.
 Students will be able to show their modelled work as a turntable animation using different rendering techniques.

 The principles of animation are introduced and students will learn how to apply these principles to 3D computer animation.
 This is a practical module where the majority of a student's time is spent working at a computer.
 Similarly, assessment is practically based with multiple choice tests to show they understand both basic and advanced theoretical techniques.
 Taught in common with CI5003 and cannot be taken if CI5003 has already been taken.